Back to Learning Center

 Offset Child Support

-If the court does not order a monthly child support obligation, but the parents share equal parenting time, the court may order the higher-earning parent to pay “offset child support” to the lesser-earning parent.
-This amount is determined by calculating the difference between what the two parents’ child support obligations would be.
+If the court does not order a monthly child support obligation but the parents share equal parenting time, the court may order the higher-earning parent to pay offset child support to the lower-earning parent.
+This offset amount is not determined exclusively by the Texas child support percentage of net income.
+Rather, the offset amount is determined by calculating the difference between what the two parents’ child support obligations would be.
 For example, if Father’s monthly child support obligation to Mother is $1,800 based on his income, and Mother’s monthly child support obligation to Father is $700 based on her income, then Father would be ordered to pay a monthly offset of $1,100 to Mother ($1,800 – $700 = $1,100).

-Sometimes, though rarely, a court may find that child support should not be ordered at all if evidence shows that both parents have equal incomes, equal work hours (thus having equal childcare expenses), and equal out-of-pocket child expenses (e.g., fees for extracurricular activities).
-Only when the parents are on equal playing fields will the courts consider this option.
+Sometimes, though rarely, a court may find that child support should not be ordered at all if evidence shows that both parents have equal incomes, equal work hours (thus having equal child-care expenses), and equal out-of-pocket child expenses (e.g., fees for extracurricular activities).
+Only when the parents are on equal playing fields will the courts consider disregarding the child support Texas percentage calculation.

 Learn More

-If you have questions about child support in a Texas Divorce, please contact Sarah Aminzadeh Milinsky at 214-373-7676.
+For inquiries regarding child support in Texas divorce cases, please contact Sarah at 214-373-7676.

 Popular Family Law Articles